mikerandrup/AmazingProblems/README.md

 #2 - Given a product and its related products, how many products away is a product in the "bacon" category.

-1339 products were enqueued, and 103 were actually checkedbefore finding Product ID 103 in the bacon category 5 hops away from the original product.
+1339 products were enqueued, and 103 were actually checkedbefore finding Product in the bacon category 5 hops away from the original product.

 =============